puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 Remember running `facter ipaddress` told you your IP address?
 What if you wanted to turn `facter ipaddress` into a variable?
 It would look like this: `$::ipaddress` as a stand-alone variable, or like this:
 `${::ipaddress}` when interpolated in a string.

 The `::` in the above indicates that we always want the top-scope variable, the global fact called `ipaddress`, as opposed to, say a variable called `ipaddress` you defined in a specific manifest.

-In the Conditions Quest, you will see how Puppet manifests can be designed to perform differently depending on facts available through `facter`.
-For now, let's play with some facts to get a feel for what's available.

-{% task 3 %}
-We will write a manifest that will interpolate facter variables into a string assigned to the `$message` variable.
-We can then use a `notify` resource to post a notification when the manifest is applied.
-We will also declare a file resource.
-We can use the same `$string` to assign our interpolated string to this file's content parameter.

-Create a new manifest with your text editor.

-	nano ~/facts.pp

-	HINT: Refer to the Manifest Quest if you're stuck

-Type the following Puppet code into the `facts.pp` manifest:

-{% highlight puppet %}
-$string = "Hi, I'm a ${::osfamily} system and I have been up for ${::uptime_seconds} seconds."

-notify { 'info':
-  message => $string,
-}

-file { '/root/message.txt':
-  ensure  => file,
-  content => $string,
-}
-{% endhighlight %}

-Once you have created the facts.pp file, enforce it using the appropriate `puppet apply` command, after verifying that the syntax is correct.

-You should see your message displayed along with Puppet's other notifications.
-You can also use the `cat` command or a text editor to have a look at the `message.txt` file with the same content.

-	cat /root/message.txt

-As you can see, by incorporating facts and variables, and by using variable interpolation, you can add more functionality with more compact code.
-In the next quest we will discuss conditional statements that will provide for greater flexibility in using Puppet.

 ## Review